 Hiring a professional bathroom fitter provides the best way to make sure that your new bathroom not only looks stunning but ensures trouble-free use too.
 If you’re experienced and confident at DIY, fitting a new bathroom yourself is a great way to save money, but leave it to the professionals if you lack the skills.

 This handy blog might help you to decide if fitting a bathroom suite is a professional or a DIY job.

 Including storage in your bathroom is now more important than ever for creating a clutter-free space.
 Vanity units are very popular and come in a wide choice of sizes to suit small cloakroom suites and large family bathrooms.
 Storage solutions such as mirrored cabinets are also ideal and keep toiletries within easy reaching distance.

 Ventilation is an essential factor in the bathroom, especially if you don’t have a window.
 Choosing the right extractor fan and the right position requires good planning.
 If your bathroom isn’t ventilated sufficiently it causes mould to form, which can be harmful to your health.

-Lighting is an important element in the bathroom as it can create different ambiances.
+Lighting is an important element in the bathroom as it creates different ambiances.
 Bright lighting is required for when getting ready on busy weekday mornings and softer, more ambient lighting helps to create a sense of calm and relaxation.
-Lighting can also help to add focus to key areas such as over the bath.
+Lighting can also add focus to key areas such as over the bath.

 Floors and walls